appgurueu/15/README.md

 The output is a sequence of puzzle states, from the given problem to the winning board, as hex, with newlines inserted for better readability.

 The hex format is simply a hex string of the hex digits of the 16 tiles; the blank tile is assigned 0.
 The winning board is stored as `123456789abcdef0` using this format.
 Whitespace is not allowed.

+There also is a simple benchmark tool to test the solver on random boards.
+Invoke it as `dart run bench.dart [n trials]`.
+Defaults to 100 trials.

+---

+Written using [Flutter](https://flutter.dev) for the [40th round of code guessing](https://cg.esolangs.gay/40/).